Chrasmus/SDCN_Nov17_T1_P2_Traffic_Sign_Classifier/README.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the 24th cell in the Jupyter notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
+In general, the model is relatively sure that all the signs Speed limit (30km/h) signs (probability between 0.33 and 0.37), but none the selected traffic signs are showing Speed limit signs.
+I observed while running 15-20 models, where the signs in the training data set where shuffled before each model building, that the predictions were very much like this one, with Speed limit (30km/h) coming out as the predicted sign each time.
+The attempt to augment the training data by means of rotation and translation did not chance this outcome.

 The top five soft max probabilities were

 **1. image (Yield)**